API

 Chosen image

-Nowadays CNAME records are increasingly used to integrate domains with third-party solutions such as CDNs.
-This is because using an A record, which specifies the concrete IP address that resolves the domain, may not be suitable in cases where the IP addresses change frequently based on the geolocation of requests.
+CNAME records are increasingly used to integrate domains with third-party solutions such as CDNs.
+Using an A record, which specifies the concrete IP address that resolves the domain, may not be suitable in cases where IP addresses change frequently based on the geolocation of requests.

-While using a subdomain (e.g., cdn.example.com) for CNAME record creation can be sufficient, some website owners may want to integrate their root domain.
-For this situation, Gcore DNS provides the CNAME Flattening feature.
+While using a subdomain (e.g., cdn.sample-test.com) for CNAME record creation can be sufficient, some website owners may want to integrate their root domain.
+For this situation, Gcore Managed DNS provides the CNAME flattening feature.

-CNAME Flattening is a mechanism that allows specification restrictions to be bypassed and a CNAME to be specified for the root domain.
+CNAME flattening is a mechanism that allows specification restrictions to be bypassed, enabling a CNAME to be specified for the root domain.
 It resolves the CNAME chain and uses the IP address of the final A or AAAA record.
 This synthetic record is then cached, respecting its TTL, and used to answer subsequent DNS queries for the apex domain on the Gcore DNS side.

-By using CNAME Flattening, we avoid specification violations and ensure proper DNS resolution in more cases.
-Due to the local cache layer, the total resolution time may significantly decrease, which improves performance.
+By using CNAME flattening, we avoid specification violations and ensure proper DNS resolution in more cases.
+Due to the local cache layer, the total resolution time may significantly decrease, improving performance.

-Gcore DNS provides CNAME Flattening to customers on all plans by default.
+Gcore Managed DNS provides CNAME flattening to customers on all plans by default.
 To use this feature, you must:

 1. Remove the A record for the root domain before creating the CNAME record.